Just for You

 By reviewing the data collected the lake has been determined a public health hazard.
 The NYS Department of Health (DOH) issued an advisory recommending that no fish be eaten from Onondaga Lake.
 This is because fish from the site are contaminated with mercury and PCB's which have a high risk of adverse health effects.
 It has also been determined that fecal bacteria contamination of the lake still continues to be a problem.
 The presence of fecal bacteria is an indicator of the presence of other microorganisms that may be disease causing.
 Fecal contamination poses a potential health hazard to recreational users, especially swimmers.
 Since swimming in the lake has been prohibited since 1940, this contact is currently limited.
 However, some people do still swim in the lake.
 Since recreational activities at the lake are the primary route of exposure to site-related contaminants, it is difficult to estimate the total number of people exposed.
 However, it was estimated that 216,682 people are potentially exposed to site-related contaminants.
 This estimate was based on totaling the entire populations of the towns of Salina and Geddes, and the City of Syracuse, which border Onondaga Lake to the south and west (based on the 1990 census).

 Several remedial investigations (& feasibility studies; RI/FS) have been completed to date in and around Onondaga Lake as part of the Onondaga Lake cleanup.
 That work has lead to the NYSDEC in finalizing a cleanup plan for Onondaga Lake.
-The decision to agree to this plan is referred to as a 'record of decision' (ROD) and was agreed to in 2005 (Final Plan for Cleanup of Onondaga Lake).
+The decision to agree to this plan is referred to as a 'record of decision' (ROD) and was agreed to in 2005.
 The elements of the plan include dregging a portion of the lake bottom, 'capping' part of the lake bottom with sediment, and building a barrier wall along the southwest shore of the lake.
 However, significant amounts of contaminants (including mercury) are proposed to be left on lake bottom with the completion of the cleanup plan (a more complete listing of the work to be completed can be found at this NYSDEC website).
 A summary of recent work on the lake cleanup is available through the Atlantic States Legal Foundation.
 Further information on the status of the lake can be found at the Onondaga Lake Partnership, the NYS Department of Environmental Conservation (for Onondaga Lake), and at the U.S. Environmental Protection Agency for the site.

 Primarily CaCl waste eroding along the western shore of Onondaga Lake, produce strongly alkaline conditions locally